 " Studies have shown that terrorist and criminal elements are greatly discouraged from a hostile intent toward an individual or their family from a potential assailants and will search for another "soft" target, if you have a personal security close protection agent known as a bodyguard."
 There has also been an increase in the number of short term opportunistic kidnappings called express kidnappings in Latin America, sometimes the persons have been released unharmed and sometime the persons have been known to have been killed even after the ransom is paid.
 All of Latin America has seen an increase of kidnappings and assassination attempts in countries that once were known for their beauty and low crime rates.
 A person can be assassinated by a professional sicario for the small amount of $200.00 two hundred american dollars.
 The U.S. Department of Justice states, that Americans visiting or working in other countries are increasingly becoming targets of anti-U.S. attacks.
 Latin America is the most likely for anti-American attacks, with the Middle East following closely just behind.
 Criminals have shown since 2005 a greater tendency in Latin America to use violence especially against U.S. citizens and tourist.
 The ¨U.S. Department of State satistics¨ state www.travel.state.gov gangs, muggings and armed robberies can occur even in the daylight on a busy street in Latin America.
 Attacks can happen during the day, late night, during arriving flights and to and from the airport.
 You can reduce the risk of becoming a victim by hiring security services.
 Increase incidents of personal violence are plaguing the once peaceful nations of Latin America.
 The attacks are sudden, violent, unpredictable and existing security firms and law enforcement systems Latin America are inadequate and unprepared to deal with the new growing wave of violent organized crime.

-The head of the Honduran armed forces has claimed that the most powerful Latin American gangs are expanding their presence in Costa Rica.
+The head of the Honduran armed forces has claimed that the most powerful Latin American gangs are expanding their reach and presence in Costa Rica.
 As of June 2018, 26 members of the most violent gang in the world.
 The MS18 have been captured in Costa Rica and deported back to El Salvador by imigration authorities.

 In a recent interview with Costa Rican news outlet Diario Extra, Francisco Álvarez Urbina said that the Honduran military's anti-crime efforts have driven some members of the Barrio 18 and MS 13 gangs into nearby countries like Nicaragua and Costa Rica.

-Before you hire security services or a bodyguard company in Latin America Understand that "Personal Security" is a professional service.
-Follow our instructions to insure you're getting a truly qualified person to protect your life.
-The well being of your family and that of your personnel overseas.
-Read our blog at: www.crfalcongroupinternational.com.blogspot, and for all your up-to-date security, safety and travel information.
+Before you hire security services or a bodyguard company in Latin America Understand, that "Personal Security" is a professional service.
+Follow our instructions to insure you're getting a truly qualified person to protect you, your family and that of your personnel overseas.
+Read our blog at www.crfalcongroupinternational.com.blogspot for all your up-to-date security, safety and travel information.
 That covers Costa Rica and all foreign Latin American countries that you may visit on your trip www.thesecuritywebsite.com/index.php/costa-rica-security

 Homicides soaring again